 When we keep the goal front-and-center, the retelling “foldable” that we offer them to remind them to tell the beginning, middle, and end isn’t about the foldable itself—it’s about being able to better understand the plot (goal) and to determine the most important events in a retelling.

 In writing, if we want students to use better structure/organize their narrative (the goal), we can offer them a strategy such as creating a timeline with a problem-problem worsens-solution structure.
 We hope that in time, the student internalizes this structure and is able to tell or write a story without using the timeline at all.

 I’ll end with a confession: perhaps bike riding has been more my goal than her goal these past years, and this may be more why the strategies “failed” than anything.
 This year, she’s asking to learn so with these changed conditions, maybe A, B, or C would work.
 Nevertheless, this spring, I will hold on to the back of my daughter’s bike seat and run with her as she pedals.
 I hope that by June, she’s pedaling on her own.
 If not, maybe we’ll re-try the down-the-grassy-hill option.
 She’s a year older, and braver, so it might work this time.

-Jennifer Serravallo, a literacy expert and New York Times bestselling author, will present at the 27th Annual Model Schools Conference in Washington, D.C., this year.
-Register today to join 5,000 educators in more than 100 sessions from June 23-26, 2019, and learn how you can act for impact in your school district to bring about change.
+Jennifer Serravallo, a literacy expert and New York Times bestselling author, presented at the 27th Annual Model Schools Conference in Washington, D.C.
+Register for the 31st Annual Model Schools Conference in Orlando, Florida, from June 25–28, 2023 and learn how you can act for impact in your school district to bring about change.